BAL-Looping Framework Glossary

 Sometimes thoughts come suddenly – uninvited, disturbing, or painful.
 It can feel like they’re happening against our will.

 But these thoughts are not intrusions.
-They come from the BAL – the brain at large – still trying to resolve something it could not fully process at the time.
+They arise when the BAL – the brain at large – uses the looping procedure to try to better understand something that remains unresolved.

 If the original experience was too overwhelming, complex, or fragmented, the BAL may never have integrated it fully.
 So it keeps trying.
 Looping is the tool it uses to revisit and restructure meaning.

-The repetition is not "intrusive."
+The repetition is not “intrusive.”
 It is the brain using its own machinery to seek resolution.
 Understanding this removes the fear of the thought.
-It was never an invader.
-It was always you.
+It is never an invader.
+It is always you.

 Looping Misattribution Error